Maxger1ach/MarktplaatsDiscord/README.md

 ## How It Works

 Once you start tracking a category, the bot will keep an eye out for new listings.
-It checks every minute to see if there are any fresh deals that match the criteria (including your budget, if set).
+It checks every minute to see if there are any deals that match the criteria (including your budget, if set).
 If it finds something new, it sends a message to your Discord channel with all the details.

 ## Example Commands